How to integrate a Swisscom Multisense device on akenza

 This mode reports how often a magnet has approached the reed contact on the device sufficiently.
 With an appropriate installation on the door, this mode can be used eg. to count the number of times a door is opened.
 Use cases: Door counting, predictive maintenance, monitoring of moving parts etc.

-This mode is only for demo purpose and enables all sensors for an immediate feedback on the device while demonstrating.
-The demo mode is not intended for a productive use and might drain the battery quickly.
+This mode is only for demo purposes and enables all sensors for immediate feedback on the device while demonstrating.
+The demo mode is not intended for productive use and might drain the battery quickly.
 After using the demo mode, please reset the device to a standard mode.

-Go to Message Logs on the Asset Detail View of your Multisense button device to see incoming data.
-Press also the Service button and check your mailbox, if you receive the Service-request-Mail.
+Go to Message Logs on the Device Detail View of your Multisense device to see incoming data.
+Press the Service button and check if you receive the Service-Request via E-Mail.